mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ## Chapter outline of the study

 This introduction has been structured around key contextual factors that have spurred this inquiry and which have emerged from observational research and integrating existing theoretical understandings in this area.

-It has also outlined a motivation to better understand my own experience as a facilitator of learners creating media and digital products in relation with existing research.
+It has also outlined a motivation to better understand my own experience as a facilitator of learners creating media and digital products in relation to existing research.

 While the immediate goal of understanding learning happening in temporary informal environments of learning coding, the findings have implications that of interest to a broader audience of researchers and practitioners who are looking to nurture creative and/or technical design practices in novice learners.